Help Your Patients Stay Vaccine Current During National Immunization Awareness Month

 For those patients who are eligible for COVID-19 vaccination, you play a critical role in helping vaccine recipients understand the importance of vaccination and that COVID-19 vaccines are safe and effective.

 Check out this toolkit on Talking to Recipients about COVID-19 Vaccination, where you will find resources to help you share clear and accurate information about COVID-19 vaccines, raise awareness about the benefits of vaccination, and address common questions and concerns about what to expect when getting vaccinated.
-Patients can also use a Vaccine Assessment Tool from the CDC to help determine which vaccines to consider.
+Patients can also use an Adult Vaccine Assessment Tool from the CDC to help determine which vaccines to consider.

 The Public Health Foundation and CDC have developed a digital communication toolkit with messages and graphics tailored to your role as a healthcare provider emphasizing the importance of vaccination for your patients.
 Show your practice’s support of vaccination throughout the month by using this content on your website and on social media.
 During NIAM and beyond, you can engage with CDC and other healthcare professionals on social media by using #ivax2protect in your posts.